fullcalendar/fullcalendar-examples/next-scheduler/README.md

-# FullCalendar Scheduler Next.js Example
+# FullCalendar Premium Next.js Example

-Getting FullCalendar Scheduler to work with [Next.js](https://nextjs.org/) requires a bit of configuration.
+Getting FullCalendar Premium to work with [Next.js](https://nextjs.org/) requires a bit of configuration.
 See below.

 ## Installation